Our recommendation

 Modified whole life insurance is a different type of policy with low premiums for the first few years before raising the rates later.
 Signing up for one of these plans can be tempting because of the initial low rates, but you’ll pay more over the policy's life.

-Whole life insurance is generally not considered a good investment for retirement, but it’s best to discuss your situation with a financial advisor.
+Whole life insurance is an investment thanks to the cash accumulation account, but may not meet your investment needs.
+It's best to discuss your situation with a financial advisor.